Matt Tavares Books

 Since my first book came out in March of 2000, I have visited hundreds of schools.
 I'm very fortunate to be able to spend my days writing and illustrating books, and I appreciate the opportunity to share my experiences with students and teachers.

-Now that I've been visiting schools for over a decade, I've had a few experiences lately where I'm sitting at a book signing, and a teenager comes up to me and says something like, "Hey, I remember you!
+Now that I've been visiting schools for over two decades, I've had several experiences where I'm sitting at a book signing and a teenager, or even an adult, comes up to me and says something like, "Hey, I remember you!
 You came to my school when I was in 4th grade!"

-Talking with these kids, I am amazed not only by the fact that they recognize me seven or eight years later, but by the fact that they actually remember what I said.
+Talking with these people, I am amazed not only by the fact that they recognize me ten or twelve or fifteen years later, but by the fact that they actually remember what I said.
 They remember my books.
 They remember how many times I had to re-draw a certain illustration.

 It's extremely gratifying to know that I can have an impact on kids, and teach them something, and hopefully even inspire them to write and draw, and make books of their own.

 My presentation is always changing, because with each book I work on, I have new experiences I want to share with students.
-My book, Lady Liberty: A Biography, ties in perfectly with classroom units on American history, the Statue of Liberty, and immigration.
-Lately I have put together a presentation on illustrating non-fiction books.
 Each presentation is about 50 minutes long.
 For grades k-1, I keep it a bit shorter.

 For the younger kids (grades k-1), I usually start my presentation by reading one of my books, with slides of all the illustrations.
 Then I show a slide presentation that explains all the work that goes into making a picture book.
 I let the students see how the stories and the pictures develop.